Nuclear Energy Engineering Technology

 |H. Nuclear Materials||3|

 |I. Radiation Analysis Laboratory||1|

 |The following courses are required for the BS degree with an area of study in Nuclear Energy Engineering Technology and can be fulfilled in either the General Education or Electives sections of the degree chart.||27|

 Note: Laboratories are considered to be part of the course work and/or prior experiential learning.
 Laboratory requirements of the degree are assigned zero credits.

 - How Students Earn Credit in the Area of Study: Most students have earned credit from the Navy Basic Nuclear Power School, which covers more than half of the area of study.
 Credit may also be earned by advanced Navy training.
 Prior Learning Assessment (PLA), NRC license, NRRPT certification, certification from a nuclear utility INPO accredited program or ACE-reviewed company training

-Students are required to schedule and complete a minimum of two program planning sessions with a School of Applied Science and Technology advisor.
+BS degree with an area of study in Nuclear Energy Engineering Technology program students are required to schedule and complete a minimum of two program planning sessions with a School of Applied Science and Technology advisor.
 The first scheduled program planning sessions should be after the student receives formal evaluation of transferred credits and prior to starting courses.
 A second scheduled program planning session should be prior to registration for Nuclear Assessment/Career Planning (NUC-490)

 The session shall encompass the following: